Pegias

 Pegias is a monotypic genus of freshwater mussels in the family Unionidae.
 This genus contains the single species Pegias fabula, known commonly as the littlewing pearlymussel.

 Distribution

 The species is native to the Cumberland and Tennessee River systems in the United States, where it is present in streams in North Carolina, Kentucky, Virginia, and Tennessee.
-It is a federally listed endangered species of the United States.
+It has been a federally listed endangered species of the United States since 1988.